Cysharp/ObservableCollections/README.md

 }
 ```

-Handling All CollectionChanged event manually is difficult.
-ObservableCollections has SynchronizedView that transform element for view.
+Handling all `CollectionChanged` event manually is hard.
+We recommend to use `SynchronizedView` that transform element and handling all collection changed event for view synchronize.

 ```csharp
 var list = new ObservableList<int>();